trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 show how minimal a `TriBITS Project`_ (which is also a `TriBITS Repository`_) and a `TriBITS Package`_ can be and still show the value of TriBITS over raw CMake.
-For example, this can be embedded in to a larger TriBITS metra-project and be seamlessly built along with any other such TriBITS-based software (see the example meta-project in ???).
+For example, this can be embedded in to a larger TriBITS metra-project and be seamlessly built along with any other such TriBITS-based software.

+..
+ToDo: Put in reference to the example meta-project.

 TribitsExampleProject
 ----------------------